Everything you need to Know about Skindiving – A Deep Dive

 Before Taking the Dive

-The best form of cardio to do for dive training is either running or (for obvious reasons) swimming.
-The more you practice, the stronger a swimmer you will be, making your diving experience that much better.
+The best form of cardio to do for skindiving training is either running or (for obvious reasons) swimming.
+The more you practice, the stronger a swimmer you will be, making your snorkeling skin diving experience that much better.

 Holding your Breath

-Before actually holding your breath, you need to get your body used to inhale large amounts of air.
+Before actually holding your breathing, you need to get your body used to inhale large amounts of air.
 Make deep breathing a part of your daily practice which then will tremendously help to hold your breath when you’re diving underwater.

 Make sure you pick a safe environment like lying down on your bed and start practicing holding your breath, increasing your time over the days.
-Finally, start practicing by floating face down in the water as if you’re snorkeling but without a snorkel and calculating how long you can hold your breath for.
+Finally, start practicing by floating face down (with a mask) in the water as if you’re snorkeling but without a snorkel and calculating how long you can hold your breathing for.
 Keep practicing in and out of the water until you can reach your goal time.